-A new exhibition at the British Museum reveals the origins of Munch’s iconic image and showcases the artist’s powerful works on paper.
+A new exhibition at the British Museum reveals the origins of Munch’s iconic image and showcases the artist’s powerful prints and works on paper.

 Lurid, distorted, haunted: no figure expresses the anxieties of modernity quite like Edvard Munch’s The Scream.
 First rendered in 1893, the gaping face beneath a flaming sky has become a Mona Lisa for the urban and industrial age — infinitely replicated, instantly familiar, replacing La Gioconda’s coy smile with a harrowing, existential wail.